Code of Conduct

 INVOLUNTARY SELECTION: when selective filters are out of the seed collectors/producers’ control, it is not in the collectors/producer’s intention to select.

-NATIVE SEED COLLECTORS: individuals, companies or organisations that perform seed collection from natural populations either as single species or mix of species, manually or with mechanical harvesters.
+NATIVE SEED COLLECTORS: individuals, companies or organisations that perform seed collection from natural or semi-natural populations either as single species or mix of species, manually or with mechanical harvesters.

-NATIVE SEED PRODUCERS: individuals, companies or organisations that multiply in a farm setting native seeds collected from natural populations.
+SEED PRODUCERS: individuals, companies or organisations that multiply in a farm setting native seeds collected from natural or semi-natural populations (production by propagation) or that directly harvest seeds from natural or semi-natural populations (production by direct harvest).

-NATIVE SEED SUPPLIER and RETAILER: Company that supply native seeds that have been directly collected, produced through cultivation, or obtained by collectors/producers.
+SEED SUPPLIER and RETAILER: Company that supplies native seeds that have been produced by propagation or by direct harvest or obtained by seed producers.

 3. Collection of seeds from the wild for farming and sale

-• Direct collection of seeds from the wild for direct sale would be admissible when seed farming is not feasible, or when techniques such as brush harvesting or hay transfer can be performed without damaging the donor site.
+- Direct collection of seeds from the wild for direct sale would be admissible when seed farming is not feasible.

-• E.N.S.P.A. members are responsible to ensure that employers and contractors performing seed collection on their behalf are properly trained and respect the following rules.
+- E.N.S.P.A. members are responsible for ensuring that employers and contractors performing seed collection on their behalf are properly trained and respect the following rules.

 LEGAL CONFORMITY